-Plants can be propagated in many ways, including through different types of cuttings, methods of layering and dividing.
+You can propagate plants in many ways, including through different types of cuttings and methods of layering and dividing.
 Most common of all, though, is growing from seed.
-The events of 2020, in particular, contributed to a surge of interest in growing food produce at home and sales of seeds skyrocketed.
+The events of 2020, in particular, contributed to a surge of interest in growing food at home, and sales of seeds skyrocketed.

 If you have the benefit of a warm windowsill, a non-heated windowsill propagator set is perfect for growing healthy plants in your home.
 With individual cell inserts, it can be used for seeds and cuttings, allowing plants to be removed easily.
 The set includes an integrated drip tray to prevent water spills and is made from 100% recycled and recyclable plastics.